 - You need to have the right amount of money available to you for the right period of time.

 If you are coming to the UK as a single student (ie. you are not bringing any dependants) you will need to show that you have your tuition fees for one year and £1,023 per month to cover living expenses.
 You are only required to demonstrate you have the money needed for living expenses for up to 9 months (£9,207).
 You must have this money for at least 28 consecutive days.
 The end date of the 28-day period must be within 31 days of the date you apply for your Student Route visa.
 Please see below for more details.

 If you plan to bring dependants with you; a dependant is your husband/wife or partner or your child/children.
-Not all Tier 4 applicants are allowed to bring dependants with them.
+Not all Student Route applicants are allowed to bring dependants with them.
 To bring a dependant with you, you must either be:

 For further information please visit the gov.uk Student Visa – your Partner and Children webpage.

 Please note: We cannot guarantee that you will get a second CAS if your visa application is refused; please read the information below to help make sure that your visa application is successful.

 A variety of visa processing services may be available depending on where you are applying from.
 If applying from within the UK using Priority Service, select 'priority service' and enter reference PS00000 when prompted.